coral-xyz/anchor-book/src/chapter_2/installation.md

 ### Installing using Anchor version manager (avm)

+Anchor version manager is a tool for using multiple versions of the anchor-cli.
+It will require the same dependencies as building from source.
 It is recommended you uninstall the NPM package if you have it installed.

 Install `avm` using Cargo.
 Note this will replace your `anchor` binary if you had one installed.